Emerald Lake Trail: Rocky Mountain National Park Trail Guide

 Emerald Lake

-At the very end of the trail, you’ll come out above treeline again and be right at the foot of Emerald Lake.
+At the very end of the Emerald Lake trail, you’ll pop out of the forest and be right at the foot of Emerald Lake.
 Tucked into a cirque-like gorge surrounded by tall, rugged peaks, there’s no question how this truly green body of water got its name.

 You’ll see people all around the shore, perched on large rocks enjoying snacks and the view.
 Some brave hikers even jump in.
 It’s officially allowed, but be aware that the snow-fed water is frigid cold even in the dead of summer.
 Personally, we’d just dip our feet in!